EasyCode Pillars Walkthrough

 Questions submitted from a student account will be emailed to the teacher.
 Students are required to enter an email address, but they can enter the teacher’s email if the student does not have one.

-This forum is available to those using Codesters in the classroom to come together to ask each other questions, share best-practices, and talk about their experiences in teaching coding in the classroom.
+This forum is available to those using Codesters in the classroom to come together to ask questions, share best-practices, and talk about their experiences teaching coding.